Police Officer

 There is a huge difference between being detained and arrested.
 If you have been arrested, you are being charged with a specific crime and supported by probable cause.
 If you are being detained, officers have established reasonable, articulable suspicion that you may have committed a crime and they are now investigating to see if a crime has been committed.

-Asked by michael about 11 years ago
+Asked by brenda about 11 years ago